🚀 See Middesk in action with an instant, self-guided demo

 KYC/KYB is more about a financial institution knowing a customer as a whole rather than simply identifying them.
 It gets into understanding things like what they’re trying to get out of being a customer, whether or not they’re getting their assets from legitimate sources, and what other potential risks they represent to an FI’s operations.

 In short, having a CIP is just the first step in implementing the broader security and compliance frameworks that are KYC and KYB.
+And it's crucial that your CIP is built on data from a reliable KYB vendor.

 Understanding the elements of the KYC process: CIP, CDD, and EDD